HahehaLing/Kaggle_ToxicityRater/README.md

 Eric (Yue) Ling

 # Acknowledgments
-Josh Baltar, Henry Apfel, and Jason Trinh for code review, brainstorming session, and tips about speeding up the search.
+Josh Baltar, Henry Apfel, Yagnik Vadher, and Jason Trinh for code review, brainstorming session, and tips about speeding up the search.

-Natalie Ahn for giving tips about training the models and different methods of data transformation, data cleaning tips using regex.
+Natalie Ahn for giving tips about training the models, different methods of data transformation, hyperparaemter tuning, and data cleaning tips using regex.